 As the tax season is approaching, so are an increasing number of IRS scams.
-According to WBIW, the Washington County Sheriff’s Department is reporting a significantly higher number of scams with newer techniques and advanced technology.
-From threats to fake caller IDs, scammers are quickly misleading everyday people.
+According to WBIW – a radio station broadcast, the Washington County Sheriff’s Department is reporting a significantly higher number of scams with newer techniques and advanced technology.
+The scammers are using threats and fake caller IDs to mislead people.

 Sheriff Roger Newlon states, “One of the more common scams involve callers, who threaten to arrest or prosecute if money is not immediately paid.”
 In other cases, scammers might attempt to use technology to mask a caller ID to make it seem like the call is coming from the IRS.
 The majority of these calls come from overseas phone services.

-There are a variety of ways to prevent yourself from being scammed.
+There are a variety of ways to avoid being scammed.
 Scammers may use cunning means to deceit you, however, their approach does not reciprocate to actual IRS demands.
 Therefore, it can be an obvious catch if you observe the following signs:

 The IRS will Never: